fifth-postulate/parser-combinators/workshop/guide/src/work/character.md

 ```

 ## Exercises
-1. What is the type of the `character` parser.
+1. What is the type of the `character` parser?
 1. Implement the `character` parser.
 2. Implement `parserA` in terms of `character`.
 This is a common practice in this workshop.
 When you notice a common pattern in parsers, generalize it.